idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

     x.a.b.c
     map (.a.b.c) xs

-For the dot notation, there must be no spaces after the dots but there may be spaces before the dots.
-The composite projection must be parenthesised, otherwise ``map .a.b.c xs`` would be understood as ``map.a.b.c xs``.
+For the dot notation, there must be no spaces after the dots, but there may be spaces before the dots.
+The composite projection must be parenthesised;
+otherwise, ``map .a.b.c xs`` would be understood as ``map.a.b.c xs``.

-Nested record fields can be accessed using the prefix notation, too:
+Nested record fields can also be accessed using the prefix notation:

 .. code-block:: idris